gottmic/lecroydso/README.rst

-A Python package for communicating to LeCroy oscilloscopes via various protocols GPIB, VXI or USBTMC or VIP.
+A Python package for communicating to LeCroy oscilloscopes via various protocols VICP, VXI, USBTMC or GPIB.

 Description
 -----------